marcoffee/DNNAIGReduction/README.md

-# Neural Network Otpmizer Through Approximate Computing
+# Neural Network Reduction Through Approximate Computing

 This software is able to optmize the size of neural networks already represented in the And-Inverter Graph format, the optmization is applied with an approximate computing strategy.
 The simplification is done by calculating the signal probability of internal AND nodes based on the trainig set and defining some nodes as constants.